Managing Multiple Office Locations: The Operations Playbook for 2026

 • Flexible leases (1-2 years) for secondary locations where team size or hybrid patterns are still stabilizing

-Right-sizing based on demand data, not headcount projections
+Right-sizing based on demand, not headcount projections

-If your Chicago office has 300 assigned employees but peak occupancy never exceeds 135 (even on the busiest Tuesday), you don't need space for 300.
-You need space for 135-160 (adding a 15-20% buffer for growth and peak days), which might mean subleasing a floor, converting unused space to collaboration zones, or negotiating a partial lease reduction at renewal.
+If Chicago has 300 assigned employees but peak occupancy never exceeds 135 (even on the busiest Tuesday), you don't need space for 300.
+You need space for 135-160 (adding a 15-20% buffer), which might mean subleasing a floor, converting unused space to collaboration zones, or negotiating a partial lease reduction at renewal.
+Running this analysis for every location simultaneously surfaces the portfolio opportunities: Chicago over-spaced, Denver under-spaced, shift resources accordingly.
+At $50-$70/sqft, even modest right-sizing across 3-5 locations frees $200,000-$500,000 annually for a mid-size company.

 Satellite offices and flex space as expansion tools